amhrahat/CSE425/README.md

 ## Dataset
 The dataset used consists of plant leaf images labeled with various diseases.
-[Provide the dataset link or mention its source, if applicable.]

 ## How to Run
 1. Clone this repository: